 - The following types of materials are NOT eligible: theses, dissertations, annual reports, posters, newsletters, or other types of materials judged by the Sub-Committee not to meet the purpose of the award.

-The work must have been published during the 2015 or 2016 calendar year.
-For the 2017 awards, all calendar year 2015 publications and any 2016 publications whose nominations are postmarked by the December 15, 2016 nomination deadline will be eligible.
-In the case of journals, when the journal enumeration lags behind the publication date, the Sub-Committee will consider the date of the issue's appearance as the publication date.
+The work must have been published during the 2016 or 2017 calendar year.
+For the 2018 awards, all calendar year 2016 publications and any 2017 publications whose nominations are postmarked by the December 15, 2017 nomination deadline will be eligible.
+In the case of continually updated websites, when a new version or update is nominated for the award, the Committee will consider the latest date published on the site as the publication date.

-This award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories such as "Honorary", "Student", "Retired", and "Unemployed").
-Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2015 or 2016) and the year of nomination (2017).
+This Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories such as "Honorary", "Student", "Retired", and "Unemployed").
+Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2016 or 2017) and the year of nomination (2018).
 Membership records held by the ARLIS/NA national headquarters will be consulted in the event of any questions regarding membership.